simongog/sigir16-topkcomplete/README.md

 ### Input format

-Each line of the input file should consists of a (entry, priority)-pair.
+Each line of the input file should consists of a (string, weight)-pair.
-Entry is a string followed by a tab `\t` followed by an integer which represents the priority.
+The string and weight should be separated by a single tab `\t`.

 ### Installation